nychealth/EH-dataportal/content/data-stories/racial-wealth-gap/index.md

 photocredit: "Julienne Schaer/Mayoral Photography Office"
 ---

-Throughout history, the distribution of wealth in the U.S. has, and continues to be, largely unequal.
-This unequal distribution appears among socially identified racial groups, a concept called the racial wealth gap.
-There is a particularly wide divide between wealth held by White families and Black families.
-The racial wealth gap has major implications for public health, as a large and growing body of research reveals that wealth is consistently correlated with health outcomes.
+Throughout history, the distribution of wealth in the U.S. has, and continues to be, largely unequal between racial groups.
+This concept is referred to as the <strong>racial wealth gap.</strong> There is a particularly wide divide between wealth held by White families and Black families.
+The severity of the Black-White wealth gap is due to settler colonialism and enslavement, and was established and upheld by racist practices and policies.
+The racial wealth gap has major implications for public health.
+This is because a large and growing body of research reveals that having good health is connected to having wealth.
 Effective solutions to racial inequities in wealth and health must address challenges at the individual, household, community, and systems levels.

 ### White families hold nearly eight times the wealth of the average Black family